John Herdman gets firsthand look at massive repair job he faces as Toronto FC falls to Charlotte FC | TSN

 It marked Charlotte's first win in four career meetings (1-2-1) with Toronto.

-Captain Michael Bradley started in defence, in the middle of a back three that lost Sigurd Rosted to injury in the 44th minute.
+Captain Michael Bradley started in a backline defence, in the middle of a backline that lost Sigurd Rosted to injury in the 44th minute.

 Toronto was without goalkeepers Sean Jonson (hand) and Greg Ranjitsingh (knee) fullback Raoul Petretta (back), midfielders Latif Blessing (concussion) and Brandon Servania (lower leg) and forwards Deandre Kerr (back), Adama Diomande (lower body) and Lorenzo Insigne (lower body).